ege-john/AIML-Group14-302991/README.md

 ![Features](Visualization/Dataset%20Features.png)

-- *Cargo_Capacity_kg*: The amount of cargo the drone can carry in kilograms per flight.
-- *Air_Temperature_Celsius*: The air temperature during the drone's flight, measured in Celsius.
-- *Weather_Status*: The current weather conditions during the drone's operation.
-- *Package_Type*: The type of package or cargo the drone is delivering.
-- *Vertical_Landing*: Indicates if the drone uses vertical landing capability.
-- *Equipment_Cost*: The cost of the drone equipment.
-- *Market_Region*: The geographical market where the drone operates.
-- *Flight_Duration_Minutes*: The total duration of the flight, measured in minutes.
-- *Terrain_Type*: The type of terrain over which the drone flies (e.g., urban, rural).
-- *Water_Usage_liters*: The amount of water used by the drone during the flight, in liters.
-- *Flight_Hours*: The cumulative flight hours logged by the drone.
-- *Delivery_Time_Minutes*: The total time taken for the drone to complete the delivery.
-- *Cleaning_Liquid_Usage_liters*: The amount of cleaning liquid used by the drone for maintenance.
-- *Climate_Zone*: The climate zone in which the drone is operating.
-- *Quantum_Battery*: Indicates if the drone uses a quantum-powered battery.
-- *Flight_Zone*: The operational zone where the drone conducts its flights.
-- *Autopilot_Quality_Index*: A rating of the autopilot system's performance.
-- *Vertical_Max_Speed*: The maximum vertical speed the drone can achieve.
-- *Wind_Speed_kmph*: The wind speed during the drone's flight, measured in kilometers per hour.
-- *Route_Optimization_Per_Second*: The number of route optimizations performed per second by the drone's navigation system.

 This data can be used to describe the behavior of cargo capacity in different situations.
 The given code analyzes the correlation between features of the dataset and creates models for predicting the cargo capacity of a new flight by looking at other features.